 Editor’s note: The Star is counting down the 22 best high school football players in Southern Arizona, in no particular order.

-The rundown: Cordero is a 5-foot-11-inch, 175-pound senior at Salpointe Catholic High School
+The rundown: Barclay is a 6-foot-2-inch, 175-pound junior wide receiver at Salpointe Catholic High School.

 Get in the game with our Prep Sports Newsletter